sparcians/map/sparta/README.md

 Please also note that `conda` will solve the package requirements and may install newer or different packages than were installed duing CI.

 ## Getting Sparta to build on MacOS X

+Highly suggested to use a conda environment as described in map/README.md, but brew can work just as well.

 ### Time to Brew